-Beaches and museums may seem an odd combination to some, but a quite a few vacationers find that museums like Angostura Museum and Barcant Butterfly Collection (situated ten and a half miles away) offer rare insight into Caribbean life and a whole new perspective of Trinidad and Tobago.
+To some, beaches and museums may see like an unlikely combination, but plenty of visitors find that museums like Angostura Museum and Barcant Butterfly Collection (positioned just a taxi ride away) offer rare insight into Caribbean life and help visitors understand Trinidad and Tobago's interesting past.

 |Island Club Casino||Casino||9.8||S||Trinidad|